TOI-700 d

 TOI-700 d is a dense, rocky, near-Earth-sized exoplanet orbiting within the habitable zone of the red dwarf TOI-700.
 It is located roughly 101.4 ly away from Earth in the constellation of Dorado and is the outermost of four confirmed exoplanets around its star.
 The exoplanet is the first Earth-sized exoplanet in the habitable zone discovered by the Transiting Exoplanet Survey Satellite (TESS).

 TOI-700 d orbits its star at a distance of 0.161 AU from its host star with an orbital period of roughly 37.4 days and has a radius of around 1.19 times that of Earth.
 It has been estimated that the planet receives about 88% the energy that the Earth receives from the Sun.

-It was discovered in 3 January 2020 by the Transiting Exoplanet Survey Satellite (TESS).
+It was discovered on 3 January 2020 by the Transiting Exoplanet Survey Satellite (TESS).